Civ13/civ13-wiki/wiki/Guide_to_Farming.md

 insight into the business of agriculture.
 When your farming skill reaches 1.6, examining a plant will, in general terms, tell you whether it has enough water.
-At 2.2, you will be able to determine the exact water level of a plant.
+At 2.2, you will be able to determine the exact water level and nutrition of a plant.
-At 1.3 or higher skill, you can accurately tell the nutrition level of the soil and plants.
+At 1.3 or higher skill, you will be able to tell when a plant is sufficiently well nourished to give extra crops.

 ### Biomes and seasons